FREE EMV Offers

 The Ingenico iPP320 is a lightweight, compact countertop terminal that can process contactless, EMV, NFC, Chip-and-PIN, and magnetic stripe payments.
 The iPP320 is available in the U.S. and Canada and comes with an RS-232 (serial) port, an ethernet port, and a USB port for simple hardware and POS connectivity.
 It does not appear to be compatible with phone line connections.
 The iPP320 comes with a color LCD screen and backlit buttons, and can be programmed to include optional customer menus in the checkout process.
-The iPP320 is an affordable option that meets the upcoming EMV requirements and allows for a great deal of flexibility for merchants who want to accept other payment types.
+The iPP320 is an affordable option that meets EMV requirements and provides a great deal of flexibility for merchants who want to accept other payment types.
 We recommend the Ingenico iPP320 for retail environments that utilize an ethernet connection or an internet-connected POS system.
-Find the iPP320 on Amazon
+Find the iPP320 on Amazon.

 Best Wireless EMV Terminals